 - Prepare a hurricane evacuation kit that can be reached within a moment's notice of evacuation.

 If a hurricane is likely in your area, you should:

 - Remove diseased or damaged tree limbs before the threat of a storm.
 Secure any yard objects, and store outdoor furniture.

 - Use permanent shutters to best protect windows.
 You can also use half-inch plywood panels with pre-drilled holes every 18 inches for screws.
-Watch a one-minute video to see how leaving just one window or door unprotected can lead to catastrophic damage in a hurricane.

 - Have a supply of plywood and nails on hand to board up your home.
 You risk paying high prices and standing in long lines if you wait until the last minute to purchase these storm essentials.